lanl/benchmarks/doc/sphinx/08_sparta/sparta.rst

 aid in computing this quantity.
 Pass it the ``-h`` command line argument to view its help page for additional information.

+It is desired to capture the FOM for varying problem sizes that encompass utilizing 35% to 75% of available memory (when all PEs are utilized).
+The ultimate goal is to maximize this throughput FOM while utilizing at least 50% of available memory.

 .. _SPARTACorrectness: